Premium Processing Service: COVID-19

-Suspension of Premium Processing Service for new cap-subject H-1B petitions for Fiscal Year 2019
+New cap-subject H-1B petitions for Fiscal Year 2019

 On March 20, 2018, USCIS announced that it would suspend, until September 10, 2018, Premium Processing for all petitions subject to the Fiscal Year 2019 cap (in particular, this would not include transfer petitions or extensions).
 Petitions for Fiscal Year 2019 (earliest start date possible: October 1, 2018) would open on April 2, 2018.
 On August 28, 2018, USCIS announced that it was extending this suspension of the Premium Processing Service to February 19, 2019, and also expanding the scope to all H-1B petitions filed at the Vermont and California Service Centers, with some noted exceptions.
 Petitioners could still make discretionary expedite requests.

-Suspension of Premium Processing Service for H-1B petitions starting April 3, 2017
+H-1B petitions from 2017

 On Friday, March 3, 2017, USCIS announced that starting Monday, April 3, 2017, Premium Processing would be suspended for all H-1B petitions, and the suspension could last up to six months.
 April 3, 2017 is the earliest date that H-1B petitions for Fiscal Year 2018 can be submitted, so none of these petitions would be eligible for Premium Processing.
 These petitions would be eligible for discretionary expedite requests, subject to the usual restrictions placed for such requests.
 Commentators discussed the suspension in the context of efforts by the administration of newly elected President Donald Trump to change the regulations and procedures surrounding immigration, as well as legislation under discussion that would alter the working of the H-1B program.
 On September 18, 2017, USCIS lifted the suspension of Premium Processing.